misbahsy/chat-with-twitter-algorithm/README.md

-# GPT & LangChain - Create a ChatGPT Chatbot for Twitter's The Algorithm ML Repo
+# GPT & LangChain - Create a ChatGPT Chatbot for Twitter's The Algorithm Repo

 Use the new GPT-3.5 api to build a chatGPT chatbot The Algorithm ML Repo.